JosephSzpigiel/movie-rater/README.md

 The movie data comes from the Open Movie Database API (https://www.omdbapi.com/)

-Our project allows you to:
+This project allows you to:
  1. Create an account
  2. Login
  3. Search for movie by movie title